 What is Passive Income?

 Passive income is a loose term, referring to various investment strategies that all require different levels of personal involvement from the investor to make returns.
 The IRS considers passive income to be income from a source other than an employer or contractor.
-The most popular example of a passive income strategy by far is that of rental property ownership.
+The most popular example of a reliable passive income strategy by far is owning rental properties.

-Is real estate a good passive income source?
+Is real estate investing a good passive income source?

 The rental income covers the property owner’s expenses and creates an influx of cash flow.
 Earning a steady monthly rental income provides an assured, direct income stream for the investor which offsets all expenses with a margin of profit.
 In addition to that, the property owner can benefit from increasing property value over time if they select a property in a sought-after area with lots of amenities.
 It’s always good to think about the longevity of your real estate investment should you ever want to sell it in the future.